 At Beyond the Point we love a challenge and we’re embarking on what might be our most ambitious yet.
 We’ve set ourselves the task of documenting every remaining ‘lunatic’ asylum building that remains in the UK.
-The county asylums were mental hospitals built in the 19th and early 20th centuries emerging from revolutionary Victorian laws making special provisions for the mentally-ill; these hospitals were self-sufficient institutions like small towns and often produced their own food with staff often living on-site.
+County asylums were psychiatric hospitals built in the 19th and early 20th centuries, emerging from revolutionary Victorian laws making special provisions for the mentally-ill; these hospitals were self-sufficient institutions like small towns and often produced their own food and electricity with staff often living on-site.

 Above left to right, Murray Royal (Scotland), Gartloch (Scotland), Whitchurch (Wales), St Martins (England).

 Whilst the treatment provided in these institutions is rather controversial, the grandeur and scale of these hospitals is like nothing that has been seen since.
-Over the next two years we plan to continue documenting these historic buildings across both the UK and in Ireland where we’ll photograph the buildings for our website and film the best of them for our YouTube Channel, which has just hit 6,000 subscribers!
+Over the next two years we plan to continue documenting these historic buildings across both the UK and in Ireland where we’ll photograph the buildings for our website and film the best of them for our YouTube Channel, which last year surpassed 6,000 subscribers and close to 900,000 views.
 We are currently working on three asylum videos; a feature-length film on Severalls Hospital with previously unseen footage, a round-up of Wales’ remaining asylums and a more general short film explaining what exactly asylums were.
 We also plan to visit northern England and Ireland to document more buildings this year.

 Some of these buildings are easier than others to photograph so we’ll be contacting various people, including the NHS, to ask for permission to go inside some hospitals so that we can properly document them and do justice to both the past and future of these psychiatric hospitals.